4.30 Normalcy for Children and Youth in Out of Home Care

 The independent living specialist:

-1. Receives Youth Development Funds request form and supporting documentation; and
+1. Receives Youth Development Funds Request form and supporting documentation; and

 Footnotes